Caption Types

 To review and edit individual words in the auto-generated dynamic captions:

-• Delete a Word: Click the text box to select the word and press the Delete key.
+- Delete a Word: Click to select the word on the transcript bar and press the Delete key.

 Note: If you delete the Dynamic Caption Style on the timeline, Camtasia saves the edits to the caption transcription with the audio media on the timeline.
 If you drag another Dynamic Caption Style onto the timeline, Camtasia retains your previous caption transcription edits.